-How to watch the Flower Moon Lunar eclipse this week - NewsBreak
+How to watch the Flower Moon Lunar Eclipse this week - NewsBreak

 In addition, the new moon will be passing into the Earth’s shadow for a lunar eclipse.

-TimeandDate.com says the partial eclipse is scheduled to begin on May 15 at 10:28 p.m.
+TimeandDate.com says the partial eclipse is scheduled to begin in the Upstate on May 15 at 10:28 p.m.
 EDT.

 It will be red-hued at its peak on May 16 at 12:11 a.m.
 EDT.